jenny-martin/tarot-card-game/README.md

 * to offer the user the ability to login to their account, and save their readings to review again at a later date.

 [wireframe-link](https://wireframe.cc/pro/edit/245136)

+this is somehting so the working tree becomes dirty